New York Uninsured Motorist Accident Lawyer

 • The SUM endorsement will not apply to a claim if the claimant owns a vehicle not covered by the policy.
 The claimant must also be occupying that particular vehicle when they are injured.

-• To be eligible for coverage under the SUM endorsement, the injured party must prove that their injuries are serious.
-This is defined by the policy and legal requirements.
+• To be eligible for coverage under the SUM endorsement, the injured party must prove their injuries are serious.
+The policy and legal requirements define this.

 Seeking professional advice is vital in these cases.
 This is because there are a lot of paperwork tasks to complete.
 Additionally, there could be hidden aspects that you are unaware of.

-A lawyer specializing in uninsured motorist accidents can help you win the compensation you need.
+A lawyer specializing in uninsured motorist accidents can help you win compensation.
 They will collect all the relevant documents and evidence.

-Having reliable professional support can make all the difference when recovering from an injury.
-The Ward Law Group, PL provides this support.
+Reliable, professional support can make all the difference when recovering from an injury.
+The Ward Law Group provides this support.
 We strive to provide the best legal representation and help our community.

-Call now at 855-DOLOR-55 for a completely free consultation.
-An experienced uninsured motorist accident attorney will assist you right away.
+Call 855-DOLOR-55 now for a free consultation.
+An experienced uninsured motorist accident attorney will assist you immediately.